CandlePlatforms/devdocs/docs/develop/did-implementation/introduction.md

 ## Candle DID Method
 The Candle DID method definition conforms to the DID-Core specifications and standards.
 A DID URI is composed of three components separated by colons, the scheme, followed by the method name and finally a method specific identifier.
 For Candle the URI looks like
 ```
-did:polygon:<Ethereum address>
+did:candle:<Ethereum address>
 ```
-Here the scheme is ‘did’, method name is ‘polygon’ and method specific identifier is an ethereum address.
+Here the scheme is ‘did’, method name is ‘candle’ and method specific identifier is an ethereum address.

 ## Candle DID Implementation